Configuring Translation Memories

 Translation Memory Fields

-A translation memory can have one or several so-called TM fields.
-Fields allow users to add descriptive meta information to translation units (TUs) such as a subject (e.g. medical, general, politics, science, etc.), information on the client for whom the translation was made, a project id, etc. This information helps users track, for example, in which context, for which customer, etc. a segment was translated.
-Based on TM field values users can also define filters, for example, to restrict a lookup operation to only TUs that are related to the subject 'science', or to export a specific subset from a TM, e.g. only TUs that have a specific project id.
+A translation memory can include one or more TM fields.
+These fields let users add descriptive metadata to translation units (TUs), such as subject (for example, medical, general, politics, or science), client information, or project ID.
+This metadata helps users track the context and customer for each translated segment.
+Users can also apply TM field values as filters, for example, to limit lookup operations to TUs related to the subject 'science' or to export only TUs that match a specific project ID.

 Recognition Settings

-In the editor of Trados Studio placeable elements (such as the user-defined variable text below) are highlighted with a blue underline:
+In the Trados Studio editor, placeable elements (such as the user-defined variable text shown below) are highlighted with a blue underline:

 Language Resources

-A TM can also be configured with language resources.
-Language resources contain lists of user-defined variables (see above), abbreviations, ordinal followers, custom segmentation rules, dates, times, numbers, measurements and currency (see image below).
-Each TM is equipped with a set of default segmentation rules that determine, for example, whether a colon or semicolon should be treated as a segment delimiter or not.
-Users can add new segmentation rules or change the existing ones.
-Such information is stored in a so-called language resource.
+A TM can also include language resources.
+Language resources contain lists of user-defined variables (see above), abbreviations, ordinal followers, custom segmentation rules, dates, times, numbers, measurements, and currency (see image below).
+Each TM includes default segmentation rules that determine, for example, whether a colon or semicolon acts as a segment delimiter.
+Users can add new segmentation rules or modify existing ones.
+This information is stored in a language resource.

 For file-based TMs, language resources can also be saved to an external file with the extension .sdltm.resource.
 The resource can then be loaded into an existing TM.

-Below you see an example of a custom variable list, which is defined in the language resources for a TM:
+The following example shows a custom variable list defined in the language resources for a TM: